-The Bachelor of Science in Cyber Security Program (BSCS) delivers fundamental IT security principles and real-world cyber security applications, tools, and techniques used in today's job work force for careers in Cyber security.
-It prepares students to obtain knowledge for careers in information technology, and specifically in cyber security.
-The program features a state of the art virtual labs environment to allow students hands on experience in using the tools of a cyber security professional in a safe, secure online environment.
-Covering areas dealing with network management, computer security, incident response, and cyber security threat assessment, the program prepares the student for any entry level position in the cyber security field.
+The Bachelor of Science in Cyber Security Program (BSCS) delivers fundamental IT security principles and real-world cybersecurity applications, tools, and techniques used in today's job workforce for careers in cybersecurity.
+It prepares students to obtain knowledge for careers in information technology, and specifically in cybersecurity.
+The program features a state-of-the-art virtual lab environment to allow students hands-on experience in using the tools of a cybersecurity professional in a safe, secure online environment.
+It covers areas dealing with network management, computer security, incident response, and cybersecurity threat assessment; the program prepares the student for an entry-level position in the cybersecurity field.